 Set up a DIY site.
 Speaking from experience, I can tell you that putting up a basic site on WordPress is not complicated.
 I set up The Jewelry Loupe by myself and it didn’t cost a dime.
 If I can do it, anyone can.
 However, I wasn’t really trying to establish a brand or appeal to a specific market (in your case, a customer base).
 If you already have a presence on Etsy or other marketplaces, it may be worth paying a bit to have someone develop a consistent look and logo.

-For Save on Cities, I hired a web designer who specializes in the StudioPress Themes which had the features I was looking for.
+For another website, I hired a web designer who specializes in the StudioPress Themes which had the features I was looking for.
 That site required multiple functionality and a fun but more polished brand image – way beyond my capabilities.

 Become your own host.
 If you go it alone, you’ll need to have your site hosted.
 Many people opt for GoDaddy, the popular one-stop shop for buying and parking domains.
 But if you’re in it for the long haul, you’ll find a more user-friendly interface, better features and customer service with Blue Host or HostGator.
 I know many online entrepreneurs who use Blue Host and are very satisfied.

-I host The Jewelry Loupe as well as Save on Cities through the Baby plan on HostGator, which costs $6.36/month if you commit for three years.
-I plan to add a third site and they tell me it won’t cost any extra.
+I host The Jewelry Loupe along with two other sites on the Baby plan on HostGator, which costs $6.36/month if you commit for three years.
 So far, I haven’t had any crashes.
 I find HostGator easy to reach by phone and their customer service reps always talk me through whatever I’m trying to figure out.
 I feel comfortable bringing them my dumbest questions and I’m happy to report I have fewer than I did three years ago.
 (You too will find you’re less of a Luddite than you thought, once you swim around in this stuff for a while.)

 After you have your domain hosted, log into your control panel (cpanel) and ask it to recognize the platform you’re using.
 After I registered with WordPress, for example, I logged in to my cpanel, clicked on WordPress, and followed the steps.
 (If you use WordPress and plan to add ecommerce to your site, by the way, make sure the to establish your site on WordPress.org, not the original WordPress.com which does not allow commercial use.)